plausible/docs/docs/integration-guides.md

 ## iOS widget for quick overview of your stats

-[iOS widget](https://gist.github.com/linuz90/ac969cdfe9bd92af0b306c43caee8d0c) to display the total visitors count for today and the live visitors count with Plausible and Scriptable.
+* [iOS widget](https://gist.github.com/linuz90/ac969cdfe9bd92af0b306c43caee8d0c) to display the total visitors count for today and the live visitors count with Plausible and Scriptable.
 Built and maintained by [Fabrizio Rinaldi](https://gist.github.com/linuz90).

+* [Metrics iOS Widget](https://santiviquez.gumroad.com/l/xLrcq) by Santiago Víquez

 Let us know about any other integrations that you've built and we will feature them in this list.
 Thanks for your support!